shivamchhapola/Roundtable-Chat/README.md

 npm run dev
 ```

-6. Open your browser and visit http://localhost:(whatever port, see your terminal) to see the Roundtable Chat application.
+6. Open your browser and visit http://localhost: (whatever port, see your terminal) to see the Roundtable Chat application.

 ## Technologies Used

-React.js
+- React.js
-MongoDB
+- MongoDB
-Express.js
+- Express.js
-Node.js
+- Node.js
-Vite
+- Vite
-Tailwind CSS
+- Tailwind CSS
-Daisy UI
+- Daisy UI

 ## Contributing